Alliedium/awesome-nexus/README.md

 **6) Edit "nexus.vmoptions"**

+I've notices that the service is not starting at all without any logging in case if it's not enough memory to start.

+If it is necessary - please increase the volume of Memory on your machine.

+If it is not an option for you, you can decrease values of `-Xms`, `-Xmx` and `XX:MaxDirectMemorySize` in `nexus.vmoptions` file.

 Open the file in editor

 ```
 sudo vi /opt/nexus/bin/nexus.vmoptions
 ```

+And decrease the `-Xms`, `-Xmx` and `XX:MaxDirectMemorySize` values.
+By default they are set to `2703m`.

-In case if you need to change the default nexus data directory You need to adjust the "-Dkaraf.data" value .
+In case if you need to change the default nexus data directory You need to adjust the `-Dkaraf.data` value .

-Also I've notices that the service is not starting at all without any logging in case if it's not enough memory to start.
-So if default values of "-Xms" and "-Xmx" are too huge, you'd need to decrease them.

 Below are the values I've used in my setup:
 ```